dita-ot/dita-ot/README.markdown

 ## Building output

-You can generate output using the DITA Open Toolkit `dita` command-line tool.
+You can generate output using the `dita` command-line tool included with DITA Open Toolkit.

 1. On the command line, change to the `bin` folder of the DITA-OT installation directory: